cepsdev/machines4ceps/README.md

 #### __A basic state machine__: Notation

-Our version of the depicted state machine is:
+Our first version of the depicted state machine is (the lacking __ANY_KEY__ transitions will be added in the following section):

 ```bash
 kind Event;